-a.
-Do you agree with Councils proposal that 90% of the costs of footpaths should be paid by urban ratepayers and the remaining 10% by the district as a whole?
+Q: Do you agree with Councils proposal that 90% of the benefit of footpaths is felt by urban zoned ratepayers and 10% by the district as a whole?

-3.3 Should we replace our Rural Road Reserve with an Infrastructure Emergency Resilience Fund?
+5. Should we change our Rural Road Reserve to an Infrastructure Emergency Resilience Fund?

-Over the past two years, we have had many significant weather events that have impacted our communities.
+Over the past few years, we have had many significant weather events that have impacted our communities.
 Council is proposing changing the Rural Road Reserve to an Infrastructure Emergency Resilience Fund.
-This is an expansion of the current Rural Road Reserve to cover more than just rural roads and would be collected from everyone, not just rural ratepayers.
+This change recognises that rural roads have benefits for the whole community through tourism, recreation, and farming.

 Currently, the Rural Road Reserve is funded by rural ratepayers to cover emergency road repairs and has been used up.
-Council proposes to replace it with the Infrastructure Emergency Resilience Fund that would be collected from all ratepayers through a targeted rate based on capital value and would be used to repair infrastructure in an emergency that was not funded by central government.
+The Infrastructure Emergency Resilience Fund would be collected from all ratepayers through a targeted rate based on capital value and would be used to repair infrastructure in an emergency that was not funded by central government.
 This amount would be set through the long-term or annual planning process.